spoofax-shell-2016/doc/project-plan.md

 slightly adjusted if the TU coach spots any issues.

-Sprints end on fridays with a short (10-15 minutes) meeting with the client in which this week's progress is demoed.
+Sprints end on fridays with a short (10-15 minutes) meeting with the client in which this sprint's progress is demoed.
 After this meeting, we will meet privately for the sprint reflection, where we discuss to what degree we have achieved our sprint planning and how we can improve on that.
-As mentioned in the previous paragraph, we follow this meeting with a the planning of the next sprint.
+As mentioned in the previous paragraph, we follow this meeting with the planning of the next sprint.

-During sprints, we will hold a daily scrum meeting in which we will discuss our progress of the previous day and our planning for today, as well as any issues that could be detrimental to the weekly sprint goal.
+During sprints, we will hold a daily scrum meeting in which we will discuss our progress of the previous day and our planning for today, as well as any issues that could be detrimental to the sprint goal.

 We will use a pull-based development model using GitHub.
 GitHub Issues will be used to track issues (all of this will be linked to Trello in one way or